See Why Shawn Mendes' New Neck Tattoo Has Fans Buzzing - E! Online

 The new ink on Shawn Mendes will have you seeing red.

 The 23-year-old singer debuted what appeared to be a fresh tattoo on his Instagram March 17.
-In a carousel of vacation photos, Mendes is seen in one pic appearing shirtless with a red vertical line—resembling a scratch—adorning the back of his neck no comma above his chain necklace.
+In a carousel of vacation photos, Mendes is seen in one pic appearing shirtless with a red vertical line—resembling a scratch—adorning the back of his neck above his chain necklace.
 The Canadian musician's new ink also resembles the throat tattoo Machine Gun Kelly debuted in 2021.

 Naturally, fans were intrigued.
 "EVERYONE STOP SHAWN GOT A NEW TATTOO," tweeted one eagle-eyed observer